Relintai/pandemonium_engine_docs/usage/performance/batching.md

 - `use_batching_in_editor
  `
-  Turns batching on or off in the Godot editor.
+  Turns batching on or off in the Pandemonium editor.
   This setting doesn't affect the running project in any way.

 - `single_rect_fallback